Website Traffic Declining? Here’s How to Fix That

 Nonetheless, a manual penalty should be taken very seriously and remedied as quickly as possible.

-Another plus to a Google penalty is they also offer resources on that educate and instruct site owners on how to bring their site back up to snuff based on whatever kind of penalty they gave out.
+Another plus to a Google penalty is they also offer resources that educate and instruct site owners on how to bring their site back up to snuff based on whatever kind of penalty they gave out.

 10. Restrictions From Your Web Host